ajschumacher/ajschumacher.github.io/20150119-gog_a_separate_layer_for_visualization/index.md

 ```
 -----

 Of course nobody cares about irises - let's pull some data about humans we know, using the Meetup API.
-(See [demo.py](demo.py) for complete source.)
+(See [demo.py](demo.py) for complete Python demo source.)

 -----